-Professor DIRK VANDEWALLE (Dartmouth College): I don't think the government, the U.S. government, at this point really has a very precise inkling of who is out there.
+DIRK VANDEWALLE: I don't think the government, the U.S. government, at this point really has a very precise inkling of who is out there.
 And I just kind of hope that as some of these people come forward, you know, that we're picking the right ones.
 I think there are lots of opportunities here for, you know, betting on the wrong horse.

-Secretary HILLARY CLINTON (U.S. State Department): You really don't have anyone emerging.
+HILLARY CLINTON: You really don't have anyone emerging.
 But there is an effort in the east around Benghazi to try to begin putting together what's called an executive council, and we'll be certainly along with others reaching out to them to see how we can help.

 NORTHAM: Dartmouth's Vandewalle says the U.S. could reach out beyond Libya's borders.
 There are more than 100,000 Libyan exiles living in the U.S., Britain, and other Western nations.
 Vandewalle says some left in the early 1970s, not long after Gadhafi came to power.